 16. If I was not wearing a motorcycle helmet, can I still sue another driver for hitting me?

 Yes, but not wearing a helmet may reduce the amount of damages the victim is entitled to.
-Las Vegas motorcycle accident personal injury attorney Michael Becker gives an example:
+Las Vegas motorcycle accident attorney Michael Becker gives an example:

 Example: John is driving a motorcycle without a helmet on the Strip.
 Jim is driving his SUV drunk and hits John.
 John sustains a brain injury and a pelvis injury.
 John sues Jim for violating Nevada’s negligence laws, and the case goes to trial.
 The judge orders Jim to pay all of John’s medical expenses related to his pelvis but only half the medical expenses related to his brain.
 The judge’s reasoning is that John’s pelvis injuries would have been just as severe even if John had been wearing a helmet.
 However, John was partially responsible for the extent of his brain injuries for not wearing a helmet and therefore deserves less damages.